 Our interventional cardiology services focus on minimally invasive procedures performed in catheterization labs in Flagstaff or the Verde Valley.
 These services are available on an outpatient basis or with a minimal hospital stay.

-At these two locations, Northern Arizona Healthcare has performed thousands of interventional and diagnostic procedures, including:
+Northern Arizona Healthcare has performed thousands of interventional and diagnostic procedures, including:

 Balloon angioplasties create space in a blocked artery by inserting and inflating a tiny balloon.
 This balloon compresses the plaque blocking the artery against the wall of the artery, allowing blood to flow more freely.